A Step-by-Step Guide

-In my previous two posts, I went into some detail about some of the benefits of implementing a Testing Centre of Excellence (TCOE).
+In my previous two blogs, I went into detail about some of the benefits of implementing a Testing Centre of Excellence (TCOE).
+Before you start reading, maybe take a look at the previous blogs of this series:

 The benefits can be summarised as: